 Solution 19: Reset your Android Device to Factory Settings

-This is the last but most effective solution for Android won’t connect to Wi-Fi problem.
+It is the last but most effective solution for Android won’t connect to the Wi-Fi problem.
 When you reset a device to factory settings, you are putting it back into the original state.
-This means all data including the applications you had downloaded will be lost.
-This is why it is necessary to create a back-up for the data before you proceed with a factory reset.
-All Samsung Galaxy phones will give you the choice to backup data before a reset in the phone’s Settings menu.
-You can either use the inbuilt back-up option or you can choose to back up the data manually to a computer or use an app.
+It means all data, including the applications you had downloaded, will be lost.
+It is necessary to create a backup for the data before proceeding with a factory reset.
+All Samsung Galaxy phones will give you a choice to backup data before a reset in the phone’s Settings menu.
+You can either use the inbuilt backup option, or you can choose to back up the data manually to a computer or use an app.

 - Now tap on Factory Data Reset